gkigiermo/GIP/README.md

 <p align="center"><img src="/imgs/NSequations.png" alt="drawing" width="300"/></p>

 The main idea consists of reinterpreting the stencil-based operations as purely algebraic kernels.
 A special treatment is proposed for the non-linear operators to convert them into a concatenation of linear operators.
-The details of this implementation model are described in my article [Oyarzun20017](https://www.tandfonline.com/doi/abs/10.1080/10618562.2017.1390084).
+The details of this implementation model are described in my article [Oyarzun2017](https://www.tandfonline.com/doi/abs/10.1080/10618562.2017.1390084).

-The implementation structure is based on set of abstract classes that provides a way of implementing the computing node, parallel topology, and the core algebraic componenents of a CFD simulation.
+The implementation structure is based on set of abstract classes that provides a way of developing the computing node, parallel topology, and the core algebraic componenents of a CFD simulation.

 - Parallel topology: describes how the data is distributed among the different computing nodes, and implements the communication scheme required to maintain its consistency during the simulation.
 - Nodes: specifies the computer architecture in which the code will run, this includes details about how many CPU-cores, GPUs, FPGAs can be used on each on each node.